ChaosRecipeEnhancer/ChaosRecipeEnhancer/README.md

 If you have changed your Display Scaling in Windows (Display Settings -> Scale and layout) it will not get the right mouse positions.
 Set it to 100%.

+#### The highlighting in Stashtab Overlay shows items already sold

+Make sure you do not close the overlay while selling.
+The data cannot be refreshed that fast, that means the tool calculates an order for picking the items out of your stash.
+This order will start from the beginning if you closed the overlay and did not fetch before.
+So just leave it open while selling.

 #### Is this tool safe?
 You can check and compile the sourcecode for yourself, so it should be safe as long as you are downloading it from here.